SocietyOfUnifiedLife/SOUL-Nexus/documents/incomplete/soul_node_guide.md

 ## 🏛️ Governance System (Three-Branch Model)

 A SOUL Node’s governance balances flexibility, accountability, and mutual trust.
-Power is distributed across three interwoven branches:
+Oversight is distributed across three interwoven branches:

 - **Steward** – The ethical anchor and charter guardian
 - **Council** – A rotating circle of peer-elected advisors